majal/bible-linker-google-docs/README.md

-# Bible linker for Google Docs
+# Bible Linker for Google Docs
 A Google Documents Apps Script and Add-on that searches for Bible verses and converts them to links.
 Choose from a selection of online Bible sources.

 ## How to use